SAP-archive/devtoberfest-2021/topics/Week2_Best_Practices/README.md

 > See the [general contest section](https://github.com/SAP-samples/devtoberfest-2021#contest-the-game) for more information on how to earn points.

+If you have a question about this week's content or challenge, please [ask via an issue, using this template](https://github.com/SAP-samples/devtoberfest-2021/issues/new?assignees=qmacro&labels=week2-best-practices&template=about-week-2--best-practices--content.md&title=).
+Thanks.

 Topic Owner: [DJ Adams](https://github.com/qmacro)

 ## Presentations